krzygorz/VerilogTea/README.md

 This produces a verilog file `tea_synth.sh` which implements this module using the primitives available in ICE40.
 This also generates a .bliff file which can be used with a place-and-route tool like nextpnr.

-You can even run the testbench with the synthesized version by running
+You can even run the testbench with the synthesized version by running:

 ```
 test_synth.sh